University of Dundee: Reputation and rankings

-University rankings

 As of 2025, Dundee is ranked within the top 500 universities in the world according to the major global rankings (Times, QS, and ARWU); placing 301-350th in the Times World University rankings, joint 428th in the QS World University Rankings and 301-400th in the Academic Ranking of World Universities.
 The university was The Times Good University Guide's "Scottish University of the Year" consecutively in 2015/16 and 2016/17.

 Subject rankings

-In both the 2021 and 2014 Research Excellence Framework which assesses research output between 2008-2020, the quality of research for Biological Sciences at Dundee is ranked 2nd in the United Kingdom by GPA, behind only the specialist Institute of Cancer Research.
+In both the 2021 and 2014 Research Excellence Framework which assesses research output between 2008 and 2020, the quality of research for Biological Sciences at Dundee is ranked 2nd in the United Kingdom by GPA, behind only the specialist Institute of Cancer Research.
 According to the 2024 Times Higher Education World University Rankings by Subject, Dundee's strongest subjects are Life Sciences, ranked in the top 125 in the world and Law, ranked in the top 150 in the world.
 The 2023 QS World University Rankings by Subject ranks the university in the top 200 in the world for Pharmacy & Pharmacology, Biological Sciences, Art & Design, Nursing, and Medicine.

 In the 2024 Guardian university rankings in the UK, Dundee's subject offerings in Dentistry (3rd in UK, 1st in Scotland), and Computer science and information systems (9th in UK, 3rd in Scotland) rank within the top ten nationally.
 In 2023/2024 Anatomy & Physiology, Art and Design, Biological Sciences, Social Work and Medicine rank within the top ten nationally in at least one of the rankings.